HBClab/NiBetaSeries/docs/betaseries.rst

     \end{equation}

-With the betaseries equation, a beta is estimated for every event, instead of for each event type (or whatever logical grouping).
+With the beta series equation, a beta is estimated for every event, instead of for each event type (or whatever logical grouping).
 This yields a series of event betas for a single event type.
 This operation is completed for all voxels, giving us as many lists of betas as there are voxels in the data.
 Essentially, this returns a ``4-D`` dataset where the fourth dimension